These notes are to help those who would like to

 This is the Portuguese football set-up in

 of four tiers.
-Lower tiers, where they exist, are the regional
+Fifth and lower tiers, where they exist, are the

-leagues.
-Promotion and relegation operates between all tiers.
+regional leagues.
+Promotion and relegation operates between all

 This English language website http://www.portugoal.net/